THIS TEXT IS BUT A BEGINNING ...

 In each agitation group there were some patients who had already had experience in the agitatorial process for at least three months.
 These patients were to be regarded each of them as a focus within the SPK in the sense of multi-focal expansionism, that is these patients initially took everything that came up by other group members and which had reached only the level of being phenomena in order to work it out so that it could be clearly conceived, while they themselves in turn learned to conceive the group as a focus and germinal nucleus that assembled and brought together their own expressions and activities to a point from which increasingly could arise warmth-activity.
 This was a process of mutual progress.
 Based on this method, it could be avoided that traditional group dynamic roles could neither develop nor become fixed (means: no hierarchy at all, if a method like that is applied).

 Shortly before our medical enemies and the police succeeded in stopping our work by their assaults, there were about five hundred patients who belonged to the SPK, and these five hundred patients, by means of the way of agitation described here, had achieved the capacity to now admit at least more than five hundred more patients.
 But despite all advantages and all the progress and all the achievements, the lack of rooms and money grew more urgent from day to day.
 Every time there was a group agitation, each patient who could afford it paid 5 DM into a common cashbox, if he or she could afford it and wanted to do so (the costs for a group therapy at the University, usually to be paid by a patient, at those times were at least 60 DM).
 The most interesting point here, in absolute contrast to institutionalized therapy, was not the question whether one pays or not, or whether one incurs debts or not, but to collectively learn which function money has in this society as an instrument of an insomuch imperceptible as obvious and ahistorical oppression, i.e. that it is taken for granted and as something without a beginning and without an end.
-These funds were submitted to the collective control by all patients after the SPK had started with its work and resistance, in order to provide nothing but the means to buy some expensive medicaments which only a few patients were not yet able to miss because they had been used to them by hospital or other doctors and were therefore now threatened with a serious crisis.
-And also this funds later on had to serve more and more to pay the costs of our public work, the only weapon we had at those times to fight against our aggressors in the Faculty of Medicine, in the Ministry of Culture and in the management of the University.
+These funds were submitted to the collective control by all patients after the SPK had started with its work and resistance, in order to provide nothing but the means to buy some expensive medicaments which only a few patients were not yet able to miss because they had gotten used to them by hospital or other doctors and were therefore now threatened with a serious crisis.
+And also these funds later on had to serve more and more to pay the costs of our public work, the only weapon we had at those times to fight against our aggressors in the Faculty of Medicine, in the Ministry of Culture and in the management of the University.

 16. Multi-focal expansionism (MFE) replaces all state and private institutions right from the start